Synergetic-Engineering/synengco-website/02-core-capabilities.md

 We build four core capabilities within oranisations: Model, Monitor, Predict, Optimise.

-Each of these work together to
+Each of these work together to automate routine analysis and tasks to give more time to people.

 ## Model